dinoboy197/CarND-Vehicle-Detection/writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+As training data, I chose to use the KITTI vehicle images dataset and the and Extra non-vehicle images dataset provided, which includes positive and negative examples of vehicles.

+Here is an example of a vehicle and not vehicle:

+![alt text][image1]

+HOG features are extracted from each image using a method called [`extract_features`](1234).
+This method converts the color space of the image into the [YCrCb color space](https://en.wikipedia.org/wiki/YCbCr) (Luma, Blue-difference chroma and Red-difference chroma).
+Next, the color channels are separated and each channel is passed through a HOG gradient compute method, called [`get_hog_features`](1234).
+This method computes
 I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

-![alt text][image1]

-I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

 #### 2. Explain how you settled on your final choice of HOG parameters.

-My general optimization strategy for this project was to increase the accuracy of the classifier by tuning one feature extraction parameter at a time among the feature, color space, and various hyperparameters for the feature set type selected.
+My general optimization strategy for this project was to increase the accuracy of the classifier by tuning one feature extraction parameter at a time among: the feature type (HOG, spatial bins, color histogram bins), color space, and various hyperparameters for the feature type selected.
 While not a complete grid search of all available parameters for tuning in the feature space, my results show reasonably good performance.

 My first investigation was into the effect of HOG, color histogram, and spatial binned features.
 Using reasonable defaults provided by the sample code provided, HOG features alone led to the most robust classifier in terms of accuracy without much tuning; addition of either color histogram or spatial features greatly increased the number of false positive vehicle detections.
 For this project, I chose to focus on HOG features alone and optimize them.
 This doesn't discount the possible usefulness of histogram or spatial features, I've simply chosen to focus my research in this project on HOG features.